bigmountainben/go-mysql-dummy-populator/DESIGN.md

    - For numeric types, ensures values are within the specified range
    - For string types, ensures values match the allowed pattern or set

-4. **Special Cases**: Some constraints require custom handling, such as:
+4. **Constraint Types**: The system handles various constraint types:
-   - `check_DefaultRedisFlexRamRatio`: Ensures values are between 0.0 and 1.0
+   - `BETWEEN`: Ensures values are within a specified range (e.g., between 1 and 100)
+   - `IN`: Ensures values are from a specified set of allowed values
+   - `LIKE`: Ensures string values match a specified pattern
    - Complex expressions: Parsed and handled based on their specific requirements

 ### Reserved Keyword Handling

 MySQL reserved keywords in column or table names are handled by:

-1. Detecting tables with potential keyword issues (like `SyncSource` with its `Lag` column)
-2. Escaping all column names with backticks in SQL queries for these tables
+1. Escaping all table and column names with backticks in SQL queries
-3. Using special SQL query construction for both regular and partial population attempts
+2. Logging when tables contain columns with MySQL reserved keywords
+3. Using a comprehensive list of MySQL reserved keywords for detection

 ### Circular Dependency Resolution